fenichelar/ember-simple-auth-token/README.md

 ## Installation

-Before installing the Ember Simple Auth Token addon, [ember-simple-auth][ember-simple-auth] must be installed.
-Both addons can be installed with [Ember CLI][ember-cli] by running:
+Ember Simple Auth Token can be installed with [Ember CLI][ember-cli] by running:

 ```
-ember install ember-simple-auth
 ember install ember-simple-auth-token
 ```